medomics/medomics_NatCancer/Demo_ML/README.md

-# Experiment 2 - Machine learning
+# Demo - Machine learning

-This section is used to reproduce the test experiments of current Figure 5 of the manuscript.
+This section is used to run a demo experiment associated to current Figure 5 of the manuscript.

 ## Description